Meet ‘The Crazy Chef’: Chef Gaggan Anand

 From zero to food world hero

 Things started moving up for Anand when his brother hooked him up with a job running the cafeteria of a telecom company.
-This was no fine dining but it was Anand’s entry into the freedom of running your own kitchen.
+This was no fine dining but it was Anand’s entry into the freedom of running your kitchen.
 There, he learned to make satisfying meals out of a budget of a measly dollar.
-Fast forward a few years and Anand had married and divorced his first wife and spent two months at Ferran Adrià’s Alícia Foundation in Spain, a research centre devoted to culinary technological innovation.
-It was here that he learned how to play with food and turn it into an experimental, sensory experience.
-He was taught how to manipulate liquid nitrogen and carbon dioxide, and use sodium alginate and calcium chloride to turn things like olive juice into opalescent olive spheres.

 domonique crenn signature dish walk in the forest